iresearch-toolkit/iresearch/README.md

 - [License](#license)

 ## Overview
-The iResearch library is meant to be treated as a standalone index that is capable of both indexing and storing individual values verbatim.
+The IResearch library is meant to be treated as a standalone index that is capable of both indexing and storing individual values verbatim.
 Indexed data is treated on a per-version/per-revision basis, i.e. existing data version/revision is never modified and updates/removals are treated as new versions/revisions of the said data.
 This allows for trivial multi-threaded read/write operations on the index.
 The index exposes its data processing functionality via a multi-threaded 'writer' interface that treats each document abstraction as a